 The California SDI program is designed to provide weekly payments that replace a portion of your normal wages:6

-• The exact amount received is dependent on your highest earning quarter in the base period7
+• The exact payment amounts received are determined based on your highest earning quarter in the base period and the timing of when your claim begins.7

-The Paid Family Leave (PFL) benefit pays approximately 60-70% of wages (depending on income) for up to eight weeks within a 12-month period.10 The benefits are paid through a California EDD debit card.11 Use this calculator from the EDD to determine your estimated disability or paid family leave benefits.
+The Paid Family Leave (PFL) benefit pays a weekly amount between $50 and $1,765 per week, depending on your income, for up to eight weeks within a 12-month period.10 The benefits are paid through a California EDD debit card, direct deposit, or mailed check.11 Use this calculator from the EDD to determine your estimated disability or paid family leave benefits.

 Eligibility requirements for California SDI benefits:12